Have Questions?

 508-771-9599

-Duffy Health Center Inc is 4.2 miles from South Yarmouth, MA
+Duffy Health Center Inc is 4.2 miles from South Yarmouth, Massachusetts

 Duffy Health Center Inc is dedicated to helping anyone with an alcohol or drug use disorder in the South Yarmouth, MA. area find full recovery.
 It offers several programs - such as long term rehabs, short term drug treatment, outpatient individual counseling, inpatient treatment programs, outpatient detoxification programs and others - in keeping with its philosophy of the addiction treatment and rehabilitation methods that work in recovery.
 This drug and alcohol treatment program also believes that people require individual treatment and care to be able to stop abusing drugs and alcohol.